sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

     cd /home/el/.vim
     git clone https://github.com/sentientmachine/erics_vim_syntax_and_color_highlighting.git

-That puts a directory called Pretty-Vim-Python in your .vim directory.
+That puts a directory called erics_vim_syntax_and_color_highlighting in your .vim directory.
 Got to yank out the files and put them where they belong:

     mv erics_vim_syntax_and_color_highlighting/* .